JavaScript Objects

 };

-const values = Object.values(user);
+const values = Object.values(product);

 This is handy when you need to work with just the data inside an object without caring about the property names.